ed-o-saurus/PLHaskell/README.md

 By default, the maximum memory that can be used by the Haskell runtime system is 128 MB.
 This can be changed by setting the `plhaskell.max_memory` variable in the `postgresql.conf` file.

-## Temporary Files

-PL/Haskell creates temporary files.
-By default, these are placed in the `/tmp` directory.
-The location can be overloaded by setting the environment variable `TMPDIR` to the absolute path of a different directory.

 ## GHC Version

 The function `ghc_version` takes no arguments and returns the version of the underlying GHC API.
 Values are: